petedavisdev/petedavis.dev/_notes/blog.md

  - Starter files (magnet)
  - Ejecting

+## Adding your own components to VuePress content
+ - Here's a simple Author widget

 ## How to add dark mode to VuePress
  - CSS variables
  - Dark mode preference detection